 Since the tax laws of your country govern Goods and Services Tax processing, it is of extreme importance to ensure that you process the adjustments, payments and refunds correctly.

-Sage One Accounting will calculate your tax for you as shown below.
-Your Input Tax is calculated by establishing the GST included on all purchases – item and non-item based – that you have processed in Sage One Accounting.
-Next, your Output Tax is calculated by working out the GST included in all of the sales – item and non-item based – that you have processed in Sage One.
+Accounting will calculate your tax for you as shown below.
+Your Input Tax is calculated by establishing the GST included on all purchases – item and non-item based – that you have processed in Accounting.
+Next, your Output Tax is calculated by working out the GST included in all of the sales – item and non-item based – that you have processed in Accounting.
 The difference between the two is the amount of tax that you owe.
 If your input tax is higher than your output tax, you will be due a tax refund.